karmaniverous/blog/_posts/2022-07-15-installing-repo-template-updates-with-git-diff.md

 The template version is on the left, and your local version is on the right.
 Use the buttons in the vertical divider or edit manually as needed, then save and close the file, and your terminal will move on to the next one.

 When you're done, you're done.
-See the `git difftool` documentation for command lien options that let you skip files or focus on specific ones.
+See the `git difftool` documentation for command line options that let you skip files or focus on specific ones.

 ## Pro Tools Version: GitLens